flakey-bit/flakey-bit.github.io/_posts/2021-06-25-practical-fp.md

 An object method is a function that is _bound_ to a given instance - that is to say, in addition to any parameters explictly supplied to the method, the method can also utilize (and modify!) fields on the object itself.

 By way of contrast, in the functional-programming world our building blocks are _functions_.
 Functions are not bound to an object - all they have to work with is the parameters they were explicitly supplied.

-This propety makes functions easier to reason about than methods.
+This propety makes functions easier to reason about than methods (in particular, it makes modifying them easier!)

 Note for C# programmers: an unbound function corresponds to a `static` method.